Research Experiences for Undergraduates (REU)

 MIT strongly recommends that all MIT faculty, staff, enrolled students, affiliates, and visitors follow CDC guidelines for COVID-19 vaccinations.

-REU 2024 example projects
+REU 2025 potential projects

-Mentors: Dhiman Mondal, Pedro Elosegui, John Barrett, Chet Ruszczyk, Dan Hoak
+Mentors: Dhiman Mondal, Pedro Elosegui, Chet Ruszczyk, John Barrett, Dan Hoak

 Mentors: Rigel Cappallo, John Barrett

 Radio jet outflows, located near supermassive black holes, are among the universe’s most powerful astrophysical phenomena.
-Utilizing Very-Long Baseline Interferometry (VLBI), this project aims to unveil the complex kinematics and structures of these jets.
+Utilizing Very Long Baseline Interferometry (VLBI), this project aims to unveil the complex kinematics and structures of these jets.
 High-frequency VLBI observations are essential for examining the core regions of radio jets, but they face obstacles from atmospheric turbulence.
 In this REU project, students will engage in demonstrating new observational techniques to enhance high-frequency VLBI capabilities, leveraging multi-frequency data.

 REU summer projects from past years are available in the presentation archives.